-- We have a server is configured. - W One or more configured file servers are not responding. - All configured file servers are working correctly.
+- No file server is configured. - W One or more configured file servers are not responding. - All configured file servers are working correctly.

 Server status is updated whenever the client attempts to access files on the server.

 Viewing the Server Log